Check out our review of Glassdoor, which you can use to compare salary averages and plan your negotiations.

 Glassdoor provides compensation data, employee reviews, interview questions, salaries, benefits, and office photos for job-seekers to use when researching companies.
 It is extremely helpful to have a good background on the company before applying, interviewing, and negotiating.

 Pathrise makes use of this information and additional data when we work with our job-seekers through each stage of their job search.
-On average, job-seekers in our program get 3x as many responses to their applications, interview performance scores that double, and a 5-20% increase in salary through negotiation alone.
+On average, job-seekers in our program get 3x as many responses to their applications, interview scores that double, and a 10-20% increase in salary through negotiation alone.

 Specifically, we work with candidates on optimizing their resumes and online profiles and preparing for technical and behavioral interviews, as well as negotiation tactics for offers.
 Through group sessions, technical peer assessments, and our forum, job-seekers get an opportunity to meet and collaborate with people like them.
 We represent the candidates, which means that we can help connect them with any and all companies.

-If you want to work with any of our coaches 1-on-1 to get help with your negotiations or any other aspect of the job search, join Pathrise.
+If you want to work with any of our mentors 1-on-1 to get help with your negotiations or any other aspect of the job search, join Pathrise.